dosqas/spotify-likes-to-lastfm/README.md

 Before you begin, ensure you have the following:

 1. **Python 3.x**: The script requires Python 3.x to run.
 You can download Python from [python.org](https://www.python.org/downloads/).
 Or use [uv](https://docs.astral.sh/uv/) to install and manage python versions.
-2. **Spotify Developer Account**: You need to create an app in the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/applications) to get your Client ID and Client Secret.
+2. **Spotify Developer Account**\*: You need to create an app in the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/applications) to get your Client ID and Client Secret.
-3. **Last.fm API Key**: Create a developer account and generate an API key on the [Last.fm API page](https://www.last.fm/api).
+3. **Last.fm API Key**\*: Create a developer account and generate an API key on the [Last.fm API page](https://www.last.fm/api).

+\***Note:** Step-by-step instructions for setting up your Spotify and Last.fm credentials are provided further below in this README.

 ## Installation Guide